gargpb31/Campus-Trade/README.md

-# 🏪 Campus Bazaar - A Student Marketplace
+# 🏪 Campus Trade - A Student Marketplace

 ## 📌 Overview
-**Campus OLX** is a **peer-to-peer marketplace** designed specifically for students to **buy, sell, and exchange** items like books, gadgets, and accessories within their campus community.
+**Campus Trade** is a **peer-to-peer marketplace** designed specifically for students to **buy, sell, and exchange** items like books, gadgets, and accessories within their campus community.
 It provides a **secure and easy-to-use** platform for students to trade items without the hassle of external platforms.

 ## 🔧 Features
 ✅ **Buy & Sell Used Items** – List and browse second-hand products